junxit/us-congress-bills-119/metadata.md

 - 2025-07-16 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cruz with an amendment in the nature of a substitute.
 With written report No. 119-40.
 - 2025-07-16 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cruz with an amendment in the nature of a substitute.
 With written report No. 119-40.
 - 2025-07-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 117.
+- 2025-09-10 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6556; text of amendment in the nature of a substitute: CR S6556)
+- 2025-09-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.